tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

 Note that in the image above the token is not fully depicted.
-You must copy al the characters that come after the equal sign, which compose a character string which is noticeably larger that the one underlined in green.
+You must copy all the characters that come after the equal sign, which compose a character string which is noticeably larger that the one underlined in green.

 {{% /warning %}}